mapequation/infomap/README.rst

 Npm package
 -----------

-An experimental web worker implementation is available on `NPM`_.
+An experimental Javascript web worker is available on `NPM`_.

 To install it, run::